-An IQCP will generally be created for those tests where the manufacturers' built-in assessments will be used for daily QC.
+An IQCP will generally be created for those tests where the manufacturers' built in/procedural/electronic assessments will be used for daily QC.
 However, there are other reasons why a laboratory may consider developing a quality control plan based on risk assessment.
-Any of these may prompt the assessment and mitigation of risk for a testing process:
+Any of the following may prompt the assessment and mitigation of risk for a testing process:

 - Complaints from patients and clients